MickeMarten/Ek-Personal-Training/README.md

 This is the homepage of Henrik Ek Personal training

-Built with React, typescript and Flowbite React it uses Firebase for backend and database.
+Built with React, Typescript and Flowbite React, it uses Firebase as backend.

 Check out https://henrikekpt.se/
-or run npm run dev at /PTProjekt
+or run 'npm run dev' at /root